A Pioneering Vision for Life After High School

 OPTIONS grew out of the work of Brehm Preparatory School, founded in 1982 by Carol Brehm.

-Carol Brehm recognized that many students with learning disabilities succeeded in structured secondary settings — yet faced significant challenges when transitioning into adulthood.
-Her work was inspired in part by her son, Tyson, and expanded through her commitment to supporting families navigating similar paths.
+Carol Brehm recognized that many students with learning disabilities could succeed in a structured secondary setting, yet still face significant challenges when transitioning into adulthood.
+Her work was shaped in part by her son Tyson and strengthened by years of supporting families navigating similar experiences.

-By the late 1980s and early 1990s, it became clear that a post-secondary bridge was needed — one focused not on grades, but on independence.
+As students approached graduation, a clear gap emerged.
+Many were capable of continued growth, but not yet ready to manage college, work, and daily life independently.
+By the late 1980s and early 1990s, it became increasingly clear that a post-high-school bridge was needed — one focused not only on academics, but on the broader skills required for adult life.

 1980s–1999